Pascal Van Hentenryck

 Pascal Van Hentenryck (born 8 March 1963) is the A. Russell Chandler III Chair and Professor of Industrial and Systems Engineering at Georgia Tech.
 He is credited with pioneering advances in constraint programming and stochastic optimization, bridging theory and practice to solve real-world problems across a range of domains including sports scheduling, protein folding, kidney matching, disaster relief, power systems, recommender systems, and transportation.
-He has developed several optimization technologies including CHIP, Numerica, the Optimization Programming Language (OPL - now an IBM product), and Comet.
+He has developed several optimization technologies including CHIP, Numerica, the Optimization Programming Language (OPL—now an IBM product), and Comet.
 He has also published several books, including Online Stochastic Combinatorial Optimization, Hybrid Optimization, and Constraint-Based Local Search.

 Van Hentenryck is an AAAI and INFORMS fellow and has received numerous awards and honorary degrees for his contributions to optimization and artificial intelligence.

 Career

 Pascal Van Hentenryck was born in Belgium and obtained his PhD in Computer Science from the University of Namur in 1986.
 He joined Brown University’s Department of Computer Science in 1990 after spending four years at the European Computer-Industry Research Center where he led development of the CHIP system.
 In 1993, he was awarded an NSF National Young Investigator Award.
 Van Hentenryck spent the next several years at Brown developing new optimization technologies to address open problems in vehicle routing, disaster relief, and power systems management.

 In 2009, Van Hentenryck co-founded Dynadec, a spin-off company based on optimization technologies he developed at Brown.
 In 2012, Van Hentenryck left Brown to lead the 70-person Optimization Research Group at NICTA in Australia until its merger with CSIRO in 2015.

 Van Hentenryck joined the University of Michigan in 2015.
 At Michigan, his work spanned several areas, including power systems, transportation, and computational social science.
 In 2017, Van Hentenryck ran the Seth Bonder Data Science Summer Camp for High School Students.
 In 2018, he launched RITMO, a new transportation system for the University of Michigan’s campus.
+As of 2021, Van Hentenryck serves as the director of the NSF Artificial Intelligence Institute for Advances in Optimization (AI4OPT).

-Van Hentenryck has also taught a Massive Open Online Course on Discrete Optimization.
+Van Hentenryck has also taught a Massive Open Online Course on discrete optimization.